vtex/shoreline/rfcs/collapsible.md

 # Drawbacks

-- The need for import props from `useCollapsible()` hook every time that `Collapsible` is used, even if the state control is not necessary.
+- The need to import props from the `useCollapsible()` hook every time that `Collapsible` is used, even if the state control is not necessary.

 # Alternatives

-We've considered the uncontrolled approach, in which the user would only react to the `Collapsible` internal changes.
+We've considered the uncontrolled approach, in which the user would only react to the `Collapsible`'s internal changes.

 ```jsx
 <Collapsible visible={/** Inital state **/} onCollapse={/** Do something **/} />